Are your clients fully aware of their tax planning opportunities?

 The government and HMRC continue to clamp down on what they regard as tax avoidance and unacceptable tax planning.
-This can have unfortunate and unexpected consequences for taxpayers, and is soon likely to have unpleasant implications for ‘enablers’ of defeated tax avoidance.
+This can have unfortunate and unexpected consequences for taxpayers, and also unpleasant implications for ‘enablers’ of defeated tax avoidance.

 There is still much that can legitimately be done to save or reduce tax.
 Written by some of the leading tax experts in the UK, Tax Planning 2018/19 aims to point out some of the areas where such planning opportunities still exist.
-Indeed, many clients of professional firms expect prompt, appropriate and up-to-date advice from their advisers on minimising tax liabilities, this book is essential for tax practitioners, accountants, solicitors and independent financial advisers.
+As clients of professional firms expect prompt, appropriate and up-to-date advice from their advisers on minimising tax liabilities, this book is essential for tax practitioners, accountants, solicitors and independent financial advisers.

-– Effects of the new partnership taxation legislation concerning profit sharing arrangements between partners and reporting requirements, also to become effective from April 2018 (‘Partnerships’ chapter)
+– Commentary on the effects of the new partnership taxation legislation concerning profit sharing arrangements between partners and reporting requirements